cgnl/autocsp/README.md

 ### TODO

-- Tests
-- Detect font-src urls: we need to parse css to retreive them
+- Detect font-src urls: preliminary support added to detect .woff and .woff2, but it is not very stable.
 - Detect connect urls: we need to analyze XHR traffic

 ### License